brettz9/license-badger/README.md

 ## To-dos

-1. Document above
-1. Process `licenseeInfo.json` `filesByLicense` to overwrite `license` in `package.json`
-  1. Extract jsdoc iterator from `eslint-plugin-jsdoc` to own repo and use to search for `@license` within files so as to be able to overwrite `filesByLicense` with dynamic info
 1. Get `npm-consider/lib/getLicenseType` to stop treating AND as "uncategorized" (though each license is different, at least with "permissive" or "public domain" which could normally submit to the